 Surface and interface analysis

-In the surface and interface analysis area, we are working towards gaining a comprehensive understanding of border and surface effects.
+We are working towards gaining a comprehensive understanding of border and surface effects.
 We specifically focus on safety-related questions concerning material technology and chemistry.
 The goal is to translate our findings into technological advances.
 Examples of our work are the evaluation of metal corrosion, flow processes or the structural composition of materials.

 Non-destructive testing and spectroscopy

 One of BAM's main areas of expertise is non-destructive testing and spectroscopy.
 Any intervention into an existing system can have a significant impact on it, which is why the development and application of methods for non-destructive testing are of huge importance for capturing environmental parameters, incipient material failures, or process parameters.
 Spectroscopic techniques are particularly suitable for taking measurements during operation, or for measuring unique objects such as significant art and cultural artefacts.
-The important point of such processes is that the object should ultimately show no trace of the investigation, and should remain fully functional.
+The important point of such methods is that the object under test should ultimately show no trace of the investigation, and should remain fully functional.

 Structure analysis and materialography

 The connection between the structure and properties of materials lies at the heart of structure analysis.
-Materialography is mostly an imaging technique and concentrates on processes using analytical instruments, such as electron microscopes, X-ray methods, and atomic force microscope processes.
+Materialography is an imaging technique and concentrates on processes using analytical instruments, such as optic and electron microscopes, X-ray methods, and atomic force microscope processes.
 Our goal is to help researchers and users understand the interrelationship between structures and properties, and to further develop the underlying substances, in order to make the use of structure-based substances safer and more reliable.